bgoonz/gists-revamp/by-extension/markdown/Regular.ht.md

 - <span id="2016">`let re = new RegExp('ab+c');`</span>

 > _Using the constructor function provides runtime compilation of the regular expression_.
-Use the constructor function when you know the regular expression pattern will be changing, or you don’t know the pattern and are getting it from another source, such as user input.
+Use the constructor function when you know the regular expression pattern will be changing, or you don't know the pattern and are getting it from another source, such as user input.

 ### Writing a regular expression pattern